shashivipul/CoRE-BOLD/README.md

 # Citation
-If you use GARNET in your research, please cite our work published at ML4H'24.
+If you use CoRE-BOLD in your research, please cite our work published at ML4H'24.